instructor-ai/instructor/docs/blog/posts/validation-part1.md

     return mutation(value)
 ```

-We should be able to define new types that are powered by probabilistic models and use them in the same way we use define validators in Pydantic.
+We should be able to define new types that are powered by probabilistic models and use them in the same way we define validators in Pydantic.

-## Probabilistic Validation in Software 3.0
+## Fuzzy Validation in Software 3.0

-Now that you have an idea of how simple field validators work, lets will discuss probabilistic validation in software 3.0.
-Here instructor provides a fuzzy llm powered validator called `llm_validator` and that uses a statement to verify the value.
-The statement is a string that is used to prompt the model to determine if the value is valid.
+Now that you have an idea of how simple field validators work, let's discuss probabilistic validation in software 3.0.
+In this context, the instructor provides a fuzzy LLM-powered validator called `llm_validator` that uses a statement to verify the value.
+The statement is a string used to prompt the model to determine if the value is valid.
 If the value is valid, the model returns the value.
 If the value is not valid, the model returns an error message.

 ```python
 from instructor import llm_validator